nise/beaqle-node/README.md

 This is a node.js port of the [beaqlejs](https://github.com/HSU-ANT/beaqlejs) developed by S. Kraft and U. Zölzer.
-The original has been ported because of several seriouse code problems and missing capturing data.
+The original code has been ported because of an unfavorably architecture and bugs in the code.
+Beside that, the provided tests and the captured data in these tests ware considered as improvable.

 To install the backend run the following commands: `npm install`.

+Tests can be configured as described below.

 Start the server by the command: `node index`

-See the test results in the folder "results"
+See the test results in the folder "results".

 ---